Jamie Lyon: Manly Warringah (2007 to 2016)

 Lyon played in the 2008 NRL Grand Final victory over the Melbourne Storm, kicking two goals.
 Lyon switched between centre and five-eight in the 2009 season, in the later games played in the centres to make way for young Kieran Foran.
 After representative exile, he was selected for Country in the City vs Country match on 8 May 2009.
 He was then named in the 17-man squad to represent New South Wales in the opening match of the 2009 State of Origin series, in Melbourne.
 With the departure of captain Matt Orford to the Bradford Bulls in the Super League at the conclusion of the 2009 season, Lyon was named co-captain alongside Manly stalwart Jason King.

 In the 2010 season, he was appointed co-captain of Manly.
-Since being appointed co-captaincy and making a permanent move to right centre position, Lyon has been in arguably career-best form, reflected by being named Dally M Centre of the Year in both 2010 and 2011.
-Lyon has also been an almost automatic selection for both NSW and Australia, however he has sought exemption from representative duties on most occasions, citing family reasons.
+Since being appointed co-captaincy and making a permanent move to right centre position, Lyon had been in arguably career-best form, reflected by being named Dally M Centre of the Year in both 2010 and 2011.
+Lyon was also an almost automatic selection for both NSW and Australia, however he had sought exemption from representative duties on most occasions, citing family reasons.

 Lyon started the 2010 Season playing at Five-Eighth and combining in the halves with Kieran Foran (at Halfback) for the Round 1 clash against the West Tigers at the Sydney Football Stadium.
 However following Manly's loss to the Tigers in Round 1, for the round 2 away-game against the Parramatta Eels, when Kieran Foran shifted back to Five-Eighth (from Halfback, to allow Trent Hodkinson to make his NRL debut); Lyon shifted back to the Centres (from Five-Eighth).